jeffmatarrese/xr_emar/README.md

-# webxr_emar
+# XR EMAR
- Testing ground for three.js and webXR platform for social robot interaction
+ Testing ground for three.js and webXR platform for social robot interaction.

+ This is not the official GitHub repository for project EMAR.